bmchtech/blog/content/post/multiply.md

 This blog post assumes a base level of knowledge - comfort in the C programming language and bitwise math is recommended.
 Also, if you ever have any questions, any at all, while reading this blog post, feel free to reach out to me [here]( https://github.com/bmchtech/blog/discussions).

 The Gameboy Advance has a pretty neat CPU - the ARM7TDMI.
-And by neat, I mean a chaotic and sadistic bundle of questionable design decisions.
-Seriously, they decided that the program counter should be a _general purpose register_.
-Why???
+This CPU is quite complicated - it allows the program counter to be used a _general purpose register_, implying it can be used as the output to any data processing instruction.
 That's like allowing a drunk driver to change their tires while going 30 over the speed limit near a school.
-I'm not even joking, you can use the program counter as the output to, say, an XOR instruction.
+It's a unique feature that can lead to very funny instructions.
+For example, you can use the program counter as the output to, say, an XOR instruction.
 Or an AND instruction.

 Or a multiply instruction.